Top Six Best Learning Management System (LMS) Plugins for WordPress (2019)

 - Sensei Certificates (FREE) — present your students with a certificate upon course completion.

-- Sensei Media Attachments (FREE) — attach other media files to lessons, such as PDFs.
+- Sensei Media Attachments (FREE) — attach other media files, such as PDFs, to lessons.

 - Sensei Course Progress (FREE) — let students track their progress via a sidebar widget.